microsoft/cpp_client_telemetry/docs/cpp-start-android.md

 The Room database implementation adds one additional initialization requirement, since it needs a pointer to the JVM and an object reference to the application context.
 See below (4.5) for the required call to either ```connectContext``` (in Java) or ```ConnectJVM``` (in C++) to set this up.

+If you are building on Windows, a helper script [build-android.cmd](../build-android.cmd) is provided to illustrate how to deploy the necessary SDK and NDK dependencies.
+Once you installed the necessary dependencies, you may use Android Studio IDE for local builds.
+See [ide.cmd](../lib/android_build/ide.cmd).

 ## 3. Integrate the SDK into your C++ project

 If you use the lib/android_build Gradle files, they build the SDK into maesdk.aar in the output folders of the maesdk module in lib/android.
 You can package or consume this AAR in your applications modules, just as you would any other AAR.